Master of Science in Journalism

 Earn your degree on campus or online - whatever's best for you.

-Designed for professional or aspiring journalists, you'll expand your skills in telling the stories that highlight real, growing and overlooked needs in communities and society.
+Designed for professional or aspiring journalists, you'll build storytelling skills to highlight real, growing and overlooked needs in communities and society.

 In classes, you will learn to: